 In his name and example, the CVL will award the “Kusakabe Award” every three years.

 Prof. Em.
 Minoru Kusakabe during an interview at Hotel Mt Fébé (Yaounde, Cameroon), site of the CVL9 Scientific Sessions in March 2016. source internet.

 The selection procedure has been recently enrolled to nominate candidates for the Kusakabe Award, to be handed over during CVL10-New Zealand (March 2019).

-A panel of 10 referees will propose three nominees to the CVL Steering Committee that will decide democratically on the eventual Kusakabe awardee.
+A panel of 9 referees* will propose 3 nominees to the CVL Steering Committee + Minoru Kusakabe that will democratically decide on the eventual Kusakabe awardee.